Funding

 The Carbon Recycling Network Business Interaction Vouchers (BIVs) aim to encourage collaboration and partnerships between academic and industrial partners, the application MUST be in the remit with The Carbon Recycling Network aims

-BIVs provide funds of up to £20,000 for a defined piece of work undertaken by an academic with an industrial partner, who should co-fund the project with cash or in-kind contributions.
+BIVs are funded at 100%FeC and provide funds of up to £20,000 for a defined piece of work undertaken by an academic with an industrial partner, who should co-fund the project with cash or in-kind contributions.

 All participants named on the application must be members of The Carbon Recycling Network and based in the UK.